-A fast phaseout of HFCs under the Montreal Protocol by 2020 would prevent up to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050, and avoid up to 0.5°C warming by 2100, using a treaty that requires developed countries to act first, provides implementation assistance to developing countries, and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
+A fast phaseout of high-GWP HFCs under the Montreal Protocol by 2020 would prevent up to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050, and avoid up to 0.5°C warming by 2100, using a treaty that requires developed countries to act first, provides implementation assistance to developing countries, and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
 In addition, an HFC phasedown under the Montreal Protocol would, as it has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce CO2 emissions.
-In India alone, over the next 15 years, the potential energy savings from improving the energy efficiency of room air conditioning is the equivalent of avoiding120 new medium-sized coal power plants.
+In the room air conditioning sector alone, improving energy efficiency could provide additional climate mitigation of nearly 100 Gt CO2-eq by 2050, and save an amount of electricity equivalent to up to 2,500 medium-sized power plants.

 An HFC phasedown under the Montreal Protocol will provide a level playing field for producers and consumers in lieu of a patchwork of regional and national regulations.
-It also will build momentum for a successful climate agreement under the UNFCCC in 2015 to go into effect in 2020.
+It also will build momentum for a successful climate agreement under the UNFCCC in December 2015 to go into effect in 2020.